windows inside building

 If your rental property did not generate a profit, the mortgage interest costs are not utilised in that tax year and carried forward to be relieved in future years where you have a taxable rental profit.

 These rules have proved particularly burdensome for many landlords owning property personally with buy-to-let mortgages, at times turning real-life losses into taxable profits.
-With interest rates increasing dramatically in recent months, you may find yourself even further out of pocket.
+With a current environment of relatively high interest rates, you may find yourself even further out of pocket.

 Disposal of the property

-Personally-owned residential property would be taxed at your marginal rate for Capital Gains Tax (CGT) purposes, which were previously 18% for basic rate and 28% for higher rate taxpayers.
-However from 6 April 2024, the CGT rate for higher rate taxpayers has been reduced to 24% and the basic rate remains at 18%.
+Personally owned residential property would be taxed at your marginal rate for Capital Gains Tax (CGT) purposes, which are currently 18% for basic rate and 24% for higher rate taxpayers.

-Individuals have a capital gains tax annual exemption of £6,000 for the 2023/24 tax year and reducing to £3,000 for the 2024/25 tax year.
+Individuals have a Capital Gains Tax annual exemption of £3,000 for the 2025/26 tax year.
 The annual exemption can be utilised to offset against any residential property gains which may arise.

 Capital gains arising from the disposal of a residential property owned via a limited company would be taxable at the corporation tax rates noted above.